craig-nunemaker-lab/craig-nunemaker-lab.github.io/_projects/reducing-excessive-glycolytic-activity-in-early-diabetes.md

 ![Loss of pulsatility](/images/projects/reducing-excessive-glycolytic-activity-in-early-diabetes.png)

 Loss of pulsatility is a hallmark of islet dysfunction in T2D.
 Disrupted patterns of calcium in diabetic islets (A) can be restored by treating islets with a glucokinase inhibitor (MH) to reduce excessive rates of glycolysis (B).
 MH treatment thus promotes pulsatility and enhances insulin output from diabetic islets.
-In contrast, reducing glycolysis in normal islets has mild inhibitory effects (D-F).
+In contrast, reducing glycolysis in normal islets has mild inhibitory effects (C-F).

 *Our current work is focused on:*